United States Court of Appeals for the Federal Circuit

 The United States Court of Appeals for the Federal Circuit (in case citations, Fed.
 Cir. or C.A.F.C.) is one of the 13 United States courts of appeals.
 It has special appellate jurisdiction over all U.S. federal cases involving patents, international trade, trademark registrations, government contracts, veterans' benefits, public safety officers' benefits, federal employees' benefits, and various other types of cases.
-The Federal Circuit has no jurisdiction over any criminal, bankruptcy, immigration, or U.S. state law cases.
+Unlike the other circuits, the Federal Circuit is a specialized court and has no jurisdiction over criminal, bankruptcy, immigration, or U.S. state law cases.
 It is headquartered at the Howard T. Markey National Courts Building in Washington, D.C.

 The Federal Circuit was created in 1982 with enactment of the Federal Courts Improvement Act, which merged the United States Court of Customs and Patent Appeals and the appellate division of the United States Court of Claims, making the judges of the former courts into circuit judges.
-In addition to the Markey Building, the court also occupies the adjacent Benjamin Ogle Tayloe House, former Cosmos Club building, and the Cutts-Madison House in Washington, D.C., on Lafayette Square.
+In addition to the Markey Building, the court also occupies the adjacent Benjamin Ogle Tayloe House, former Cosmos Club building, and the Cutts–Madison House in Washington, D.C., on Lafayette Square.
 The court sits from time to time in locations other than Washington, and its judges can and do sit by designation on the benches of other courts of appeals and federal district courts.
 As of 2016, Washington and Lee University School of Law's Millhiser Moot Courtroom had been designated as the continuity of operations site for the court.